jadecobra/python_tdd_exercises/source/truth table 04: logical implication.rst

 RED: make it fail
 ^^^^^^^^^^^^^^^^^

-add a test for logical implication to ``TestBinaryOperations``
+I add a test for logical implication to ``TestBinaryOperations``

 .. code-block:: python

     def test_logical_implication_aka_material_implication(self):
         self.assertTrue(truth_table.logical_implication(True, True))
         self.assertFalse(truth_table.logical_implication(True, False))
         self.assertTrue(truth_table.logical_implication(False, True))
         self.assertTrue(truth_table.logical_implication(False, False))

-the terminal updates to show an :doc:`AttributeError`
+the terminal displays an :doc:`AttributeError`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-* add a function definition with :doc:`True </data structures: booleans>` as the return value since that is what is expected in 3 out of the 4 cases
+* I add a function definition with :doc:`True </data structures: booleans>` as the return value since that is what is expected in 3 out of the 4 cases
   .. code-block:: python

     def logical_implication(p, q):
         return True

   the terminal updates to show the second case failing
-* add a condition for this case
+* I add a condition for this case
   .. code-block:: python

     def logical_implication(p, q):
         if p == True:
             if q == False:
                 return False
         return True

   the tests pass!

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-* How can I make this better?
-What if I make the nested condition one line
+* What if I make the nested condition one line?

   .. code-block:: python

     def logical_implication(p, q):
         if p == True and q == False:
             return False
         return True

   the tests still pass
 * in the earlier examples I replaced the equality tests with implied condition statements

   .. code-block:: python

     def logical_implication(p, q):
         if p and not q:
             return False
         return True

   this looks simpler and the tests still pass.
-* What if I write out the second half with an ``else`` statement to be explicit
+* I write out the second half with an ``else`` statement to be explicit

   .. code-block:: python

     def logical_implication(p, q):
         if p and not q:
             return False
         else:
             return True

-* if I replace the ``else`` with the opposite of the ``if`` statement I get
+* then replace the ``else`` with the opposite of the ``if`` statement to get

   .. code-block:: python

     def logical_implication(p, q):
         if p and not q:
             return False
         if not(p and not q):
             return True

-* "multiplying" it out
+* when I "multiply" out the statement with ``not`` to

   .. code-block:: python

     def logical_implication(p, q):
         if p and not q:
             return False
         if not p not and not not q:
             return True

   I get a ``SyntaxError`` and correct the syntax to get

   .. code-block:: python

     def logical_implication(p, q):
         if p and not q:
             return False
         if not p or q:
             return True

-* I reorder
+* I reorder the statements

   .. code-block:: python

     def logical_implication(p, q):
         if not p or q:
             return True
         if p and not q:
             return False

-* replace the second statement with an ``else``
+* then replace the second statement with an ``else``

   .. code-block:: python

     def logical_implication(p, q):
         if not p or q:
             return True
         else:
             return False

-* try to write it as one line?
+* and rewrite the statements as one line

   .. code-block:: python

     def logical_implication(p, q):
         return True if not p or q else False

 * I simplify using python's implicit conditional testing

   .. code-block:: python

     def logical_implication(p, q):
         return not p or q

   fantastic! the tests pass